sosy-lab/benchexec/doc/run-results.md

-In the result dictionary of a call to `RunExecutor.execute_run()`, integer values are stored as `int`, decimal numbers as an instance of some arithmetic Python type, and other values as strings.
+In the result dictionary of a call to `RunExecutor.execute_run()`, integer values are stored as `int`, decimal numbers as an instance of some arithmetic Python type, the start time as an ["aware" `datetime.datetime`](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects) instance in local time, and other values as strings.
 More complex values are represented as a `dict`.
 Instead of `returnvalue` and `exitsignal`, an instance of `benchexec.util.ProcessExitCode` is returned in a field named `exitcode`.

+In the XML produced by `benchexec`, the start time is stored as local time with time zone in ISO 8601 format.

 ### Additional Results of benchexec